groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/image/doc.md

 ############################# Header ############################
 title: "Search Image Watermarks from DOC in Java"
-description: "Use smart search to find all possible image watermarks from DOC file from within Java & J2SE applications.
-Define search criteria to find all matching image watermarks from the whole or specific pages of the source document."
+description: "Utilize a smart search function to locate all image watermarks in DOC files within Java & J2SE applications.
+Establish search criteria to identify matching image watermarks on any or specific pages of the source document."

 ############################# SubMenu ############################
 submenu: